 Your Age

-Age is the single biggest factor for senior travel insurance premiums.
-Costs increase at 65, again at 70, 75, and 80.
-A 75-year-old may pay 3-5 times more than a 45-year-old for the same policy.
-Some providers apply age surcharges in 5-year bands.
+Age is the single largest premium factor for senior travel insurance.
+Costs step up at 65, then again at 70, 75, and 80.
+A 75-year-old may pay 3 to 5 times more than a 45-year-old for identical cover.
+Many providers apply age loading in five-year bands.

 💊